Keenum throws TD, Browns beat Giants in matchup of reserves | NFL | Journal Gazette

 INJURIES

-Giants: CB Madre Harper sustained a groin injury. ...
+Giants: CB Madre Harper had a groin injury. ...
 DB Quincy Wilson hurt his ankle. ...
 TE Rysen John limped off in the final minute.

-Browns: CB Greedy Williams can't stay healthy, sustaining a groin injury.
-It's the latest medical issue for Williams, who missed all of 2020 with a nerve injury in his shoulder and left Friday's practice with a migraine. ...
-LB Montrel Meander was carted off in the third quarter with an ankle injury.
+Browns: LB Montrel Meander was carted off in the third quarter with an Achillies tendon injury.

 WELCOME BACK